Canonical quantum observables for molecular systems approximated by ab initio molecular dynamics: Numerical tests

 with the eigenvalues

-and the normalized eigenvectors $\bm{\psi}_1 := \bar{\bm{\psi}}_1/\|\bar{\bm{\psi}}_1\|_2$, $\bm{\psi}_2 := \bar{\bm{\psi}}_2/\|\bar{\bm{\psi}}_2\|_2$ where
+and the normalized eigenvectors ${\psi}_1 := \bar{{\psi}}_1/\|\bar{{\psi}}_1\|_2$, ${\psi}_2 := \bar{{\psi}}_2/\|\bar{{\psi}}_2\|_2$ where

-The derivatives with respect to $x$ of the eigenvectors $\bm{\psi}_1$ and $\bm{\psi}_2$ are of order $1/\delta$.
-We want to study the effect of the size of the spatial derivative of the eigenvalues.
+The derivatives with respect to $x$ of the eigenvectors ${\psi}_1$ and ${\psi}_2$ are of order $1/\delta$.
+We study how the size of the spatial derivative of the eigenvalues impacts the approximation of the observables.
 Therefore we construct a family of matrices with the eigenvalues